 Combined Inbox, unread, and flagged message views for all your E-mail accounts (and

-RSS feeds), as well as normal E-mail client folder navigation.
+RSS feeds), as well as standard E-mail client folder navigation.

 Search all your E-mail accounts and RSS feeds at once with a simple form.